KingEckbert/Simple-Web-Scraper/README.md

 ||||||| FEATURES ||||||

->Utilize the schedule feature and auto-save to capture changes in the website over time
+>Utilize the schedule feature and auto-save(WIP) to capture changes in the website over time

 >Run multiple scans at once with the ability to start, pause, and stop each scan